 K J Cronin

 Because in God life is identical to essence, all life in creation is not only from God; all life is God.
 During corporeal existence the body houses life.
-When the body can no longer house life, it is left behind as the person or soul goes on its way.
-That is, of course, assuming that God has decided to keep us.
-If we return to Him with our God-given souls degraded or stunted then I cannot think of any good reason for Him to keep us and there are in some cases good reasons why He should not, and so I believe He would simply annihilate the miscreants by taking His life from their person, with the effect that those persons cease to exist (Psalm 145:20).
+When the body can no longer house life it is left behind in this world as the person or soul goes on its way.
+That is of course assuming that God has decided to keep us.
+If we return to Him with our God-given souls degraded or stunted, then I cannot think of any good reason for Him to keep us, and there are in some cases good reasons why He should not, and so I believe He would simply annihilate the miscreants by taking His life from their person with the effect that those persons cease to exist (Psalm 145:20).
 The person God keeps lives on.
 Love is in and of the person.
-Therefore our love for God will continue after we die and we will be in eternal relation with Him.
+Therefore our love for God will continue after we die and we will be in an eternal relationship with Him.

 But why believe that the person or soul becomes embodied again?
 Is it simply because it is the option with the widest superficial appeal?
-Perhaps, but that does not make it true.
 Why not instead believe that we continue as disembodied persons living in eternal relation to one another and to God?
-That makes good sense to me, and so I see no necessary place for a new body, perfect as it may be.
-On the other hand, God did choose to embody us in the first place and so perhaps He would do the same again, only this time as an experience of bliss.
-Perhaps, but I think most people of faith would accept that being embodied frequently entails hardship and that it is therefore more likely that being embodied is only intended as a testing ground and growth experience for the person.
+That makes good sense to me and so I see no necessary place for a new body, perfect as it may be.
+On the other hand, God did choose to embody us in the first place and so perhaps He would do the same again only this time as an experience of bliss.
+Perhaps, but I think most people of faith would accept that being embodied frequently entails hardship and that it is therefore more likely that being embodied is only intended as a testing ground and growth opportunity for the person.
 The testing and growing having been done, there would be no further need for a body.
 Moreover, there are all kinds of practical problems associated with the belief in bodily resurrection, such as which precise version of our embodied selves will be resurrected; e.g. child, adult or elderly, single or married, and so on.

-I think that in the matter of personal resurrection we should settle for the maxim that ‘God knows best’, because it is certain that God in His omniscience knows what is better for us in eternity than we do.
-So carry on believing, if you do, that there will be a bodily resurrection.
+I think that in the matter of corporeal resurrection we should settle for the maxim that ‘God knows best’ because it is certain that God in His omniscience knows what is better for us in eternity than we do.
+So carry on believing, if you do, that there will be a corporeal resurrection.
 I am not sure that it is true, but it might be, and it is a harmless belief anyway.
-What is important is that there is certainly personal life after corporeal existence.
+What is important is that we have in this world the opportunity of eternal personal life with God after corporeal existence.